chiraagbalu/LimitOrderBook/README.md

 TOOD

 ## Architecture

-assuming a liquid book, we can pre-allocate vectors of limit objects sorted by price, based on likely range of price movement over some period
+assuming a liquid book, we can pre-allocate vectors of level objects sorted by price, based on likely range of price movement over some period

 if we have a sparse book, we might instead want to use a binary tree sorted by price, with a balancing mechanism to maintain O(logM) operations

 we'll store an vector for bids, and an vector for asks

-each limit object will just be a float containing the amount of volume, assuming price time priority unimportant
+each level object will just be a float containing the amount of volume, assuming price time priority unimportant

-the limit object will also be entered into a map of limit prices to start
+each order will have information about the level its at, as well as its quantity

+given the order's id, we can quickly update the book level's quantity since it knows what level its at - we don't have to search for it

+for the purposes of price time priority, we'll want the level to maintain a doubly linked list

 in the case of the tree of limits, we'll want each limit to have a parent, such that we can quickly update the best bid/offer if a limit is deleted

-for the purposes of price time priority, we'll instead want the limit object to be a doubly linked list of order objects

-we'll also want to store orders in a order map, keyed by ID for easy canceling, etc
+we'll also want to store orders in a order map, keyed by ID for easy canceling and access